The Customer is Always Right... Right?

 Of course, it’s an open secret in the business world that – gasp! – the customer is not always right.
 The point isn’t really who is right and who is wrong, however, but how the situation is handled.
 The below “dos and don’ts” can help you deal with a customer who is unhappy (but maybe not entirely blameless) in a way that will preserve your relationship and leave the customer feeling good about your business.

-For additional tips on how to increase customer service and see smiles instead of frowns, follow us on Twitter, Facebook and LinkedIn.
+For additional tips on how to improve customer satisfaction and see smiles instead of frowns, follow us on

 Copyright ©2016 Fleetmatics Development Limited.
 All rights reserved.
 Fleetmatics and the Fleetmatics logo are registered trademarks of Fleetmatics in the U.S. and other countries.